Kaltsoon/spring-boot-vite-example/README.md

 [![CI](https://github.com/Kaltsoon/spring-boot-vite-example/actions/workflows/ci.yml/badge.svg)](https://github.com/Kaltsoon/spring-boot-vite-example/actions/workflows/ci.yml)
 [![codecov](https://codecov.io/gh/Kaltsoon/spring-boot-vite-example/graph/badge.svg?token=FU2MFP4JLH)](https://codecov.io/gh/Kaltsoon/spring-boot-vite-example)

 This is an example project for a single-page application implemented with Spring Boot and React.

-Vite is used as the frontend build tool.
+## Architecture overview

+The project architecture consists of the _backend application_ and the _frontend application_.
+The backend application is a RESTful web service implemented with [Spring Boot](https://spring.io/projects/spring-boot).
+It provides a REST API endpoints for the frontend application.
+The backend application's authentication is implemented with a stateless [JWT token](https://jwt.io/introduction) authentication.
+The backend application uses [H2 Database Engine](https://www.h2database.com/html/main.html) as a development environment database and [PostgreSQL](https://www.postgresql.org/) as a production environment database.

+The frontend application is implemented with [React](https://react.dev/).
+The user-interface is implemented with [Material UI](https://mui.com/).
+The [Vite](https://vitejs.dev/) build tool is used to develop and build the frontend application.

 ## Usage guide

 ### Backend

+The backend application requires Java 17 as a minimum version.

-You need to perform the following steps to setup the backend:
+You need to perform the following steps to setup the backend application:

 1. Add a `local.properties` file to the `src/main/resources` folder (same folder that has the `application.properties` file) with the following content: